 Is it beneficial to learn both boxing and Muay Thai?

-Learning both Muay Thai and boxing is extremely beneficial.
+Despite the differences between Muay Thai vs boxing, learning both styles would be extremely beneficial.
 Especially if you’re a Muay Thai fighter trying to improve your punches.

 Many Muay Thai fighters have spent long periods of time working on their boxing to improve their hands.
 It has proven extremely beneficial for many Muay Thai fighters and has improved their overall games.